laher/goxc/README.md

 goxc
 ====

-[goxc](http://www.laher.net.nz/goxc) cross-compiles Go programs to (up to) 11 target platforms at once.
+[goxc](http://www.laher.net.nz/goxc) is a build tool for Go, focussing on cross-compiling and packaging.

-By default, goxc [g]zips up the programs and generates a 'downloads page' in markdown (with a Jekyll header).
+By default, goxc [g]zips (& .debs for Linux) the programs, and generates a 'downloads page' in markdown (with a Jekyll header).

 goxc is written in Go but uses *os.exec* to call 'go build' with the appropriate flags & env variables for each supported platform.